 We are a biopharmaceutical company that uses novel applications of immunology to develop products for the prevention and treatment of diseases.
 We are developing a broad portfolio of vaccines addressing a wide range of applications including cardiovascular disease, bacterial and viral diseases, biodefense and food safety.
-These include single-dose, oral vaccines that protect against important disease-causing agents and a novel, proprietary vaccine candidate for cholesterol management.
+These include single-dose, oral vaccines that protect against important disease-causing agents, a novel, proprietary vaccine candidate for cholesterol management and a complement inhibitor to improve patient outcomes following cardiac surgery.
 Our strategy is to demonstrate proof-of-concept for our product candidates before leveraging their value through partnerships or, in appropriate situations, continuing late stage development ourselves.
 Demonstrating proof-of-concept for a product candidate generally involves bringing it through Phase I clinical trials and one or more Phase II clinical trials so that we are able to demonstrate, based on human trials, good safety data for the product candidate and some data indicating its effectiveness.
 Our current collaborations encompass the development of an oral human rotavirus vaccine, vaccines to combat threats of biological warfare, and vaccines addressed to human food safety and animal health.
 Our product candidates address large market opportunities for which we believe current therapies are inadequate or non-existent.